akitaonrails/webdevbox/README.md

 Now, it's normal Distrobox usage.
 Let's create the box and enter:

     $ mkdir -p ~/.local/share/distrobox/webdevbox
-    $ distrobox create -i akitaonrails/webdevbox \
+    $ distrobox create
+      -i akitaonrails/webdevbox \
       -n webdevbox-demo -I \
+    $ distrobox enter webdevbox-demo

+*WARNING:* Distrobox automatically maps its internal home directory directly on top of your real home.
+It will also automatically create a user with the same username, so it should be very seamleass to transition between them.
+But be careful that whatever destructive command you run over your home files, will be permanent.
+If you prefer not to expose your home directory directly, you can point the internal home to somewhere else, like this:

+    $ distrobox create
+      -i akitaonrails/webdevbox \
+      -n webdevbox-demo -I \
       -H ~/.local/share/distrobox/webdevbox \
       --volume /home/akitaonrails:/mnt/host
-    $ distrobox enter webdevbox-demo

-*IMPORTANT:* I don't like Distrobox's default behavior of mapping the internal home directory directly on top of your real home directory.
-I had accidents of running things in the box, forgetting about this just to realize I had screwed up my home files.
-Luckily I use BTRFS with scheduled snapshots so I could easily rollback.
-But it's an unnecessary risk.

-Instead I prefer to map to a new directory and have a separated home per box.
+I prefer to map to a new directory and have a separated home per box.
 Then map my home as an external drive in "/mnt/host".

-2 things to do inside the box:

-    # sudo chown -R $UID:$GID ~/.local
-    # sudo chown -R $UID:$GID ~/.config

-This is possibly a Distrobox bug.
-It copies the `/etc/skel` files as I wanted but failed to change the ownership.
-So do it manually as shown above.

 Then we can initialize [Chezmoi](https://www.chezmoi.io/).
 I'd recommend first forking my [dotfiles repository](https://github.com/akitaonrails/dotfiles), but let's use it as example: